-Adult led play is more of a balance of the different types of play.
-We like ensure that every child has daily opportunities to develop fine and gross motor skills as well as developing their creativity and imagination.
-Role play is an incredible important part of the curriculum as it allows language and knowledge to be developed extremely rapidly in a fun and exciting way.
+Adut-led play also ensures a balance of types of play provision.
+Children should have daily opportunities to develop fine and gross motor skills as well as creativity and imagination.
+Role play is an incredibly important part of our curriculum with opportunities to ‘get into character’ both inside and outside of the classroom.
+Role play is where language and vocabulary is practiced and developed in a fun and exciting way.

 “A healthy outside, starts from the inside” – Robert Urich

 As well as minimising all common food allergens from the school menu we have worked hard over the last few years to develop our own range of soaps, shampoos and cleaners which are allergen

 and fragrance free.
 We are now confident that all our products have the best ingredients without the need for any harmful chemicals.